mapkyca/Current-Cost-EnviR/munin/README.md

 Environment variables:
 ----------------------

- * path: Configure the location of the current-cost.py script
+ * env.path: Configure the location of the current-cost.py script
- * port: Serial port to connect to (default /dev/ttyUSB0)
+ * env.port: Serial port to connect to (default /dev/ttyUSB0)
- * baud: Baud rate (default 57600)
+ * env.baud: Baud rate (default 57600)

 See
 ---